ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

 Setting up the Optimization
 ---------------------------
 Surface reconstruction in ``ARTIST`` is framed as an optimization problem.
 The goal is to reconstruct a heliostat surface whose simulated flux distribution matches the measured calibration data.
-To achieve this, we define:
+To achieve this, we define

 - a loss function to measure the difference between the simulated flux distribution of the reconstructed surface and the measured calibration data, as well as
 - regularizers that enforce physically meaningful surfaces, and
 - constraints that stabilize the optimization process.